edobelini/Lab-Scita/README.md

 <p align="center">
 <img src="photo/Mattia.jpg" width="300" height="300" />
 <details><summary><a href="davidelazzari7@gmail.com"> <font size="+1"> Mattia Tonani </font> </a> </summary>
- </p> Hi, i’m Mattia Tonani and I am student attending the medical biotechnology and molecular medicine master course at Universitá degli studi di Milano.
-Currently, I'm working on my 12 month internship thesis project at IFOM, under the supervision of Professor Giorgio Scita, aimed at discovering new parameters to be analyzed in a novel breast cancer’s mechano-classifier model based on machine learning, to predict the severity of the tumour.
+ </p> I am Mattia Tonani and I am student attending the medical biotechnology and molecular medicine master course at "Universitá degli studi di Milano".
+Currently, I'm focused on my 12 month internship thesis project at IFOM, under the supervision of Professor Giorgio Scita, aimed at discovering new parameters to be analyzed in a novel breast cancer’s mechano-classifier model based on machine learning, to predict the severity of the tumour.
 During this experience, I have been understanding the pure sense of biological and medical research, with an important focus on computational skills (Python and FIJI image analysis).  </p>
 </details>